Azugr/Module-9-Challenge/README.md

 HEAD
 Module-9-Challenge: Weather Dashboard

-This project is a Weather Dashboard application that allows users to view current weather conditions and a 5-day forecast for cities around the world.
+This project is a Weather Dashboard application that allows users to view current weather conditions and a five-day forecast for cities around the world.
 It utilizes the OpenWeather API for data and is designed with a simple and responsive UI.

 Features